-- (a) An employee who is on compassionate leave as provided under this Agreement and who has applied for and is in receipt of Employment Insurance compassionate benefits shall be paid a Supplemental Employment Insurance Benefit (SEIB) plan benefit for a maximum of twelve (12) weeks. - (b) SEIB plan benefits are payable for a period during which a worker is not in receipt of EI income benefits if the only reason for non-receipt is that the claimant is serving one (1) week EI waiting period.
+- (a) An Employee who is on compassionate leave as provided under this Agreement and who has applied for and is in receipt of Employment Insurance compassionate benefits shall be paid a Supplemental Employment Insurance Benefit (SEIB) plan benefit for a maximum of twelve (12) weeks. - (b) SEIB plan benefits are payable for a period during which a worker is not in receipt of EI income benefits if the only reason for non-receipt is that the claimant is serving the one (1) week EI waiting period.
 The supplement shall be equivalent to the difference between ninety-five percent (95%) of normal weekly earnings and the sum of weekly Employment Insurance benefits and any other earnings.
-Receipt by the Employer of the employee's Employment Insurance cheque stubs shall constitute proof that the employee is in receipt of Employment Insurance compassionate leave benefits.
+Receipt by the Employer of the Employee's Employment Insurance cheque stubs shall constitute proof that the Employee is in receipt of Employment Insurance compassionate leave benefits.

-22.3 Benefits
+19.3 Benefits

-In accordance with the preceding and for the duration of the compassionate leave, the Employer shall make its normal premium payments for the following benefit plans in which the employee actually participates: Medical, Extended Health, Dental, Life and AD&D, Insurance and Pension.
+In accordance with the preceding and for the duration of the compassionate leave, the Employer shall make its normal premium payments for the following benefit plans in which the Employee actually participates: Medical, Extended Health, Dental, Life and AD&D Insurance and Pension.
 Vacation and Sick Leave benefits will accrue for the duration of the compassionate leave.

-22.4 Return to Work
+19.4 Return to Work

-An employee on compassionate leave shall return to their former position or to a position of equal rank and salary.
+An Employee on compassionate leave shall return to their former position or to a position of equal rank and salary.

-ARTICLE 23 - POLITICAL LEAVE
+ARTICLE 20 - POLITICAL LEAVE

-23.1 Terms of Leave
+20.1 Terms of Leave

 If nominated as a candidate for election at the Federal, Provincial, or Municipal level, or for an Indigenous governing body, leave of absence without pay shall be provided to take part in the election campaign.
-At the written request of the employee, the Employer will maintain all health and welfare and statutory benefits.
-The employee shall reimburse the Employer for the cost of the benefits maintained.
+At the written request of the Employee, the Employer will maintain all health and welfare and statutory benefits.
+The Employee shall reimburse the Employer for the cost of the benefits maintained.

-ARTICLE 24 - OTHER LEAVE
+ARTICLE 21 - OTHER LEAVE

-24.1 Bereavement/Serious Illness Leave
+21.1 Bereavement/Serious Illness or Injury Leave

-- (a) An employee is entitled to five (5) days paid leave in the event of serious illness or the death of a spouse or spouse equivalent, parent, child, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandchild or grandparent, or any other person with the approval of the Employer.
-With the Employer's approval, this leave may be extended by using vacation days and/or up to one (1) month leave of absence without pay. - (b) An employee is entitled to Family Responsibility Leave as per the BC Employment Standards Act with the understanding that the employee is entitled to up to twelve (12) days leave per year without pay or may use up to twelve (12) days banked sick leave credits.

-Other family members may be considered immediate family if the employee is the sole caregiver, by mutual agreement.
+- (a) An Employee is entitled to five (5) days paid leave in the event of serious illness or the death of a spouse or spouse equivalent, parent, child, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandchild or grandparent, or any other person with the approval of the Employer.
+With the Employer's approval, this leave may be extended by using vacation days and/or up to one (1) month leave of absence without pay. - (b) An Employee is entitled to Family Responsibility Leave as per the BC Employment Standards Act with the understanding that the Employee is entitled to up to twelve (12) days leave per year without pay or may use up to twelve (12) days banked sick leave credits. - Other family members may be considered immediate family if the Employee is the sole caregiver, by mutual agreement. - (c) An Employee is entitled to an additional 104 weeks of unpaid leave if their child dies.
+The leave starts on the date of the child's death.
+In the case of a child who has disappeared, leave begins on the date the child is found deceased.
+The Employee may take leave in different units of time with the Employer's consent.

-24.2 Unpaid Leave
+21.2 Unpaid Leave